ROZMDP1LfVM1F054/ikaris.wtf/README.md

 # FAQ & Info

-**What is ZuvWare?**
+**What is Zynixu?**

-    > ZuvWare is a private, paid-to-use project which will soon be open up to the public.
+    > Zynixu is a private, paid-to-use project which will soon be open up to the public.
-    > ZuvWare is founded by zuvbruv#3308, and scripted by zuvbruv#3308 and antikur#0666.
+    > Zynixu is founded by zuvbruv#3308, and scripted by zuvbruv#3308 and antikur#0666.

-**Is ZuvWare released to the public?**
+**Is Zynixu released to the public?**

     > No, but soon will!